The Diet Chef

 If you've been trying to find low calorie chocolate chip cookies that actually taste like legit cookies, you've come to the right place.

-While I was creating this recipe, I tried about ten different variations over multiple days until I came up with what I think are the best healthy cookies in the world.
+While I was creating this recipe, I tried about ten different variations over multiple days until I came up with what I think are the best healthy cookies in the world, and they're easily one of my favorite low calorie desserts.

 Seriously, the flavor and texture of these sugar free cookies are unmatched by any other healthy cookie recipe.
 They are soft, chewy, delightfully sweet, and loaded with chocolate chips.